 Loggers settled the town of Silverdale in 1887, but it was farming that drove the economics of the region through the 1930’s.
-Silverdale was known for its huge eggs and chicken business, with the port shipping goods down the coast.
+Silverdale was known for its huge egg and chicken business, with the port shipping goods down the coast.
 Historic Old Town Silverdale has a 1920’s bank building that was home to a bank robbery in 1932.
 Silverdale had a fairly quiet history until investments were made to save and build out the Port of Silverdale wharf and dock in the mid 1960’s.
-Most of the valley was pasture until the 1985 when the Kitsap Mall was developed.
-Today it’s growth continues spurred by its central location on the Kitsap Peninsula, freeway access, and outdoor recreational opportunities.
+Most of the valley was pasture until 1985, when the Kitsap Mall was developed.
+It’s growth continues today, spurred by its central location on the Kitsap Peninsula, freeway access, and outdoor recreational opportunities.

 Silverdale is known as a regional shopping and medical hub, but its heart lies in its farming and marine activities.
 Situated in a valley between Bucklin Hill and Anderson Hill, and Dyes Inlet to the south, and you can find views of the Olympic Mountains and even Mt.
 Rainier.
 Old Town Silverdale showcases historic buildings still in use and the Silverdale Waterfront Park complete with kitchen shelter and playground.
 Whaling Days in August and the Silverdale Rotary Duck Race and Turkey Trot events bring out the community and visitors alike.
 Silverdale also has a Fourth of July fireworks even over Dyes Inlet.
 The north end of the valley has the Silverdale Skate Park and Clear Creek Trail system.
 Silverdale is home to the brand new Central Kitsap High School and Middle School complex, complete with new sports fields and tennis courts, and a partnership with an onsite Kitsap Count Regional Library.